eigerco/solana-spec/implementation-details.md

 * `gossip` mode - node binds to specified UDP socket and fully participates in the gossip
 * `spy` mode - node binds to an UDP socket at random port in range [8000-10000] and spies on gossip via pull requests

 Nodes run several threads which are consuming & processing packets, running gossip loop and sending & receiving packets via UDP sockets.
-Threads communicate with each other using a thread-safe multi-consumer multi-producer channels for message passing (`crossbeam-channel` crate).
+Threads communicate with each other using a thread-safe multi-consumer multi-producer channels for message passing.

 ## Data management in gossip service